ReginaldAboagye/IBM-Data-Science-Capstone/README.md

-# Predicting the Propensity of a Rocket Launch Success
+# SpaceX Rocket Landing Predictive Analysis
 ## Background
 SpaceX advertises Falcon 9 rocket launches on its website with a cost of $62 million, while other providers cost upward of $165 million each.
 Much of Falcon 9's savings is because SpaceX can reuse the first stage.
 Therefore, if we can accurately predict the likelihood of a rocket landing's success in the first stage, we can determine the cost of a launch.